-There are seven different portfolios measured from low risk to high risk.
+There are 7 different portfolios measured from low risk to high risk.
 Your recommended portfolio will depend on your answers.
-If you’re interested in finding out more about any of the portfolios and how they have performed in the past you can look at the Moneyfarm website.
+We’ve detailed what investments each portfolio is made up of below, you can find out more about the portfolios and how they have performed in the past on the Moneyfarm website.

-Your portfolio will always have a mix of investments.
-This helps to smooth out your returns – not putting all your eggs in the same basket, so to speak.
+As you can see from the table above, your portfolio will always have a mix of investments.
+This helps to smooth out your returns, not putting all your eggs in the same basket, so to speak.
 Moneyfarm’s experts manage the portfolios and make changes when necessary using their knowledge of the market.

-The more risk you take on, the higher your likely returns are going to be, but keep in mind that stocks and shares are moving all the time, so there’s no guarantee that they’ll succeed and you may get back less than you invest.
+The more risk you take on, the higher your likely returns are going to be, but keep in mind that stocks and shares are moving all the time, so there’s no guarantee that they will succeed and you may get back less than what you invest.

 Moneyfarm is authorised to give advice on your investments.
-It uses algorithms alongside expertise to with the aim of giving your money the best chance at growing.
+It uses algorithms alongside expertise to choose a portfolio suited to you, with the aim of giving your money the best chance at growing.
 Moneyfarm guarantees that you’ll always be investing in a portfolio that’s suitable for you, your investment needs and your timeframe.
 It has an advice centre to give you more information about where your money is invested.

 Additionally, an algorithm runs monthly to ensure that the portfolio that you’re invested in remains suitable for you.
 If anything changes, you can update your goals and risk appetite at any time.

-Moneyfarm aims to meet your goals in three ways:
+Moneyfarm aims to meet your goals in 3 ways:

-The fees you’re charged depend on the amount that you invest, also known as your assets under management (AUM).
+The fees you’re charged depend on the amount that you invest.
 Smaller investments incur a higher percentage fee.
 The charges are detailed below.